[Updated January 6, 2022]

 1. Better Client Engagement

 Engagement is critical, but most teams only have tools that allow them to talk internally with each other.
 Client interactions happen over the phone or by email, or maybe through manually compiled reports that someone on your team has to send over at regular intervals.
 For longer onboarding projects, that lack of transparency can create a client perception that nothing is happening, which leaves them feeling frustrated.

 GuideCX allows everyone on the team—including clients—to see the entire onboarding schedule and progress every step of the way.

-Everyone on your team, and on the client-side, needs to know what they are responsible for in the onboarding process.
-Project management software makes it easy to assign tasks to people, but when team members are accountable to only a single person (like a manager or supervisor), they complete tasks on deadline about 60% of the time.
+Everyone on your internal team and those on the client-side needs to know what they are responsible for in the onboarding process.
+Project management software makes it easy to assign tasks to people, but when team members are accountable to only a single person (like a manager or supervisor), they only complete tasks on deadline about 60% of the time.
 When those tasks are visible to five or more people, on-time completion jumps to over 90%.
 The sense of accountability, now made public, proves to be a great motivator.

 Finally, GuideCX can standardize and automate many of your processes through customizable templates, email automation, reporting, and more.
 These features allow you to quickly scale up your onboarding process and make sure you never miss a step, even when you have new people join your onboarding team.

 Next, learn about the 5 onboarding metrics to measure for your client onboarding strategy.